stephan-nylinder/module-organising-data-dm-practices/_episodes/104-data-preservation.md

 >
 >> ### Cloud storage
 >> - Do: use cloud services for granting shared, remote and easy access to data and other files to all involved in the project.
->> - Do: Read the terms of service.
+>> - Do: read the terms of service.
 Especially focus on rights to use content given to the service provider.
->> - Do: Opt for European, national, or institutional cloud services which store data in Europe if possible.
+>> - Do: opt for European, national, or institutional cloud services which store data in Europe if possible.
 >> - **Do not**: make this your only storage and backup solution.
 >> - **Do not**: use for unencrypted (sensitive) personal data.
 > {: .solution}